 - Maps and exhibit features of interest for the mobility- and visually impairs

 - Seeing animal policy and sign language interpreter requests

 - Special schedules and pre-visit resources for visitors with ASD or with sensory and cognitive processing disabilities

 Have a particular question about disability or accessibility?
 Not finding the resource you need, or need help with troubleshooting a specific issue?
 Submitting your query to the H-Disability Listerv might be a good place to start.

 Resources Specific to the Needs of Visitors on the Autism Spectrum

-As of 2014, the Center for Disease Control estimates that 1 in every 59 children are on the autism spectrum, and that the autism rate is growing.
+As of 2014, the Center for Disease Control estimates that 1 in every 59 children are on the autism spectrum.
 Museums are becoming an increasingly important space for autistic communities because they offer a variety of ways of learning and engaging content.
-Explore the Autism in the Museum blog and website for a comprehensive review of resources, tools, and models for addressing accessibility and inclusivity at your institution.
+Explore the Autism in the Museum blog and website for a comprehensive review of resources, tools, and models for addressing accessibility and inclusion at your institution.

 The Children’s Museum in New Hampshire’s Exploring Our Way Austism Program is a great model for creating weekly programming for children with autism.
 It also contains its pre-visit resources as downloadable PDFs, and lists its many staff members and community partners with direct contact information for you and visitors to reach out with questions or interest.